 Marcus’s experiences—getting into a fight and struggling with academics—were clearly consequences of his drinking.
 All by themselves, they would not have qualified him for diagnosis of alcoholism.
 In other words, he didn’t fit into the accepted diagnostic “box.”
 If Dr. Doyle had concluded that Marcus didn't have a drinking problem, that young man could have concluded that the negative things that were happening to him were just a matter of bad luck—being in the wrong place at the wrong time—and decided that there was no need to change his drinking behavior.
 Things could well have continued to go downhill from there.
 But by introducing Marcus to the concept of the almost alcoholic, Dr. Doyle was able help Marcus see the connection between his drinking and its consequences.
 From there they could discuss whether Marcus ought to consider doing something about his drinking, even if he was not an alcoholic.

-Adapted from Almost Alcoholic by Robert Doyle, M.D., D.D.S., and Joseph Nowinski, Ph.D. by arrangement with Hazelden Publishing, Copyright © 2012 by Harvard University
+Adapted with permission from Almost Alcoholic by Robert Doyle, M.D., D.D.S., and Joseph Nowinski, Ph.D. by arrangement with Hazelden Publishing, Copyright © 2012 by Harvard University